2022 Arkansas State Red Wolves football team

-The 2022 Arkansas State Red Wolves football team respresented the Arkansas State University as a member of the Sun Belt Conference during the 2022 NCAA Division I FBS football season.
-They were be led by head coach Butch Jones, in his second season with the team.
-The Red Wolves played their home games at Centennial Bank Stadium in Jonesboro, Arkansas.
+The 2022 Arkansas State Red Wolves football team represented the Arkansas State University as a member of West Division of the Sun Belt Conference during the 2022 NCAA Division I FBS football season.
+Led by second-year head coach Butch Jones, the Red Wolves compiled an overall record of 3–9 (1–7 in conference play), placing last out of seven teams in the Sun Belt's West Division.
+Arkansas State played home games at Centennial Bank Stadium in Jonesboro, Arkansas.